At some point, there might be an essay to accompany this photo…or there might not…

 I went to church yesterday for the first time in a long time, because I promised my son.
 He’s having to make some pretty big adjustments at school and at home and he just really needs me to go with him right now.
 I wish you could hear him trying to process the Gospel in the context of his young life.
 It’s unbelievable.
 So anyway, you probably know that I strongly dislike going to church, I still can’t fully articulate why, but obviously it’s directly tied to our 2006 departure, right after my boy was born, from the faith tradition in which I was raised and the church in which I’d spent the bulk of my adult life.
 I don’t talk about it anymore, BLAHBLAHanytomDICKorharrycanmasqueradeasapriestBLAH.

-Anyway, I saw two women I really like, women I’ve been in various small groups with over these past 7 years.
-I ended up dropping out of the most recent small group they invited me to join, so I don’t see them much at all anymore other than when we randomly bump into each other like yesterday or on FB.
-There was nothing at all wrong with their group, all really good ladies, just too many of them or something.
+Anyway, I saw two women I’ve gotten to know a little, women who have invited me to join various small groups with them over these past 7 years.
+I ended up dropping out of the most recent small group I tried to participate in, so I don’t see them much at all anymore, other than when we randomly bump into each other like yesterday or on FB.
+There was nothing at all wrong with their group, all nice ladies, just too many of them or something.
 I don’t know.
 And I was DEFINITELY the token liberal doubter in there, I stuck out like a sore thumb.
-They LOVED me with a capital L, but it didn’t seem like I had anything to give them, nothing they seemed to need from me anyway.
-I just didn’t want to be in that setting anymore, me apparently needing some sort of repair or adjustment and I certainly wasn’t going to become more like them because the doubt is as big a part of my faith now as the faith itself and truthfully, their collective faith was unnerving me.
+I admit they LOVED me with a capital L, but it didn’t seem like I had anything to give them, nothing they seemed to need from me anyway.
+I just didn’t want to be in that setting anymore, me apparently needing some sort of repair or adjustment in their view, and I certainly wasn’t going to become more like them because the doubt is as big a part of my faith now as the faith itself, and truthfully, their collective unquestioning faith was unnerving me.
 I just couldn’t tolerate it anymore, it scared me.
 On some level, I’m still attracted to what they have, I miss it, being a church lady and having my closest friends be church people and all, but ultimately I don’t want that anymore because it feels kind of dangerous to me.
 Almost cultish.
 It’s me, not them, I know.
 It’s my past experience, not them, I know.
 I simply do much better one on one or in unorganized, informal, more diverse gatherings or randomly dropping into church when I feel moved to or reading folks like Anne Lamott.
 Obviously I’m still listening to that voice that SCREAMS caution at me.
 But that doesn’t mean I’m not in constant conversation with God because trust me, I AM.

 Yeah, so anyway.
 Why?
 WhyWhyWhyWhy?
 I ask that question of God all the time, I know He’s listening and that He’s there but He constantly annoys me by not answering.
 Not in a language I understand anyway.
-And truthfully, I don’t trust Him fully because it feels like He’s missing in action sometimes.
+And truthfully, I don’t trust Him so much anymore because it feels like He’s missing in action.
 A lot of the time.
 And it feels like He’s sitting up there saying I don’t have to tell you WHY because I’m God and you wouldn’t understand even if I explained it to you.
 So just Love Me, Love People, keep your side of the street clean, keep working and keep trying and keep waiting no matter what happens and I’ll be here to catch you every time you fall in My own perfect way which you won’t understand either.
 The point is that you must never give up and there are better things ahead, maybe not until after you’re dead, or alive again, or whatever, but still.
 If you lean on Me, you’ll feel better so just do that.
 Because I said so.
 And I do try…but obviously I give Him a fair amount of hell in the process.
-He doesn’t take care of shit the way I would, that’s for sure.
-Ha.
-And yet even though I don’t get Him most of the time, I do still trust on some level that He loves me more than I can wrap my pea-sized brain around and that He’s hanging in there with me and THAT is a freaking miracle.
+He doesn’t take care of shit the way I would, that’s for damn sure.
+And hell yes, if I ever see his face, we will talk about that.
+Even though I don’t get Him most of the time, I do still inexplicably believe on some level that He’s there and that He’s hanging in there with me.

 ….because I just don’t know….